-Once you have the Text tool selected, you can create a Text layer in the Canvas.
+Once you have the Text tool selected, you can create a text layer in the canvas.

 We have two default behaviors available when you create a new text layer.
 Figma uses a different text resizing property, depending on which approach you use.

-This will create a layer with text resizing set to Grow Horizontally.
-This allows the width of the Text box to grow as you add more Text.
-This is sometimes called Point Text.
+Click on the canvas to create a new text layer.
+This will create a layer with text resizing set to Auto width.
+This allows the width of the text box to grow as you add more text.

-- Single click anywhere on the canvas
+- Single click anywhere on the canvas.

-- Start typing to create a Text layer.
+- Start typing to create a text layer.

-Click and drag to create
+Click and drag

 When the text tool is selected, click and drag on the canvas to create a new text layer.